-The AAF employs certain software to maintain a Federation, identity management and service provider software.
-Our technical and support staff are constantly upgrading, maintaining and changing this software so it stays current to other supporting software, additional technological advances and a better standard of service in general.
-Every effort is made to make participants aware of new versions, amendments and variations to our software and services.
+The Australian Access Federation (AAF) uses several systems to maintain the Federation, identity management, and service provider software.
+Our technical and support staff upgrade and maintain this system, so it remains current with supporting software, technological advances, and an improved standard of service.
+The AAF uses several channels to inform subscribers of recent developments, updates and variations to our systems and services.

-Federation, software including identity management and service provider software which is utilised by all participants may need to be changed and upgraded periodically to ensure it complies with standards of security, versions as well as the Federation rules which have been agreed to during sign up.
-Each entity must comply within a reasonable timeframe or may face issues of compatibility and usability.
-The details below will vary according to age and currency and may be checked periodically to ensure that your institution or organisations is compliant with the current protocols, versions and software systems.
+The Federation software, including identity management and service provider software in use by all subscribers, may need to change or receive upgrades periodically to ensure it complies with security standards, version revisions and the Federation Rules.
+Each subscriber must comply within a reasonable timeframe or face issues of compatibility and usability.
+The details below will vary according to age and currency of software and checks may periodically occur to ensure that a subscriber complies with the current protocols, versions and software systems.

 |Protocol||Level of Support|

 Shibboleth IdPv3 series will be End-Of-Life on the 31 December 2020.
 Shibboleth SPv3 series remains current and fully supported.

 Shibboleth System series were End-Of-Life on the 31 July 2016, and are now unsupported.